Lexcoded3/Lexcoded3/README.md

 **🌾 Agricultural Information Systems**
 Farmer-facing data platforms that bridge the gap between field operations and digital record keeping — giving farmers and coordinators structured access to weather, crop, and resource information through clean, accessible interfaces.

+**💊 MDR TB Information Systems**
+A medical field engineered platforms that helps institutiins manage TB patients by assigning regimen and creating automatic reminders sent via SMS - reminders on the hours to take a given dose.
+Built with a role based access control to system actors eg Doctors, Lab.
+All working together through various dashboards to deliver a structured management.

 ---

 ## 🎯 Featured Projects